GarrettHaley/CS-373-DADA/index.md

 ## Week 6 Write Up

 This week's write up will focus on the lecture content created by Ram Venugopalan and Geoffrey Cooper from the Intel security group.
 The material had prereading involving IP/UDP/TCP/TLS to a basic understand of the protocol function and protocol header formats, and the function of the protocol and the handshake in TLS.
 We began the material discussing the Robustness Princple manifesto created by Jonathan Postel which greatly impacted the philosophy behind networking design for the past 30 years.
 We then dove into network protection strategies including positive policy, firewalls / security zones, defense in depth, intrusion detection, honeynets/intrusion deception, quarantine, reputation.
 Lastely we covered a hodgepodge of network security related topics including man in the middle attacks, covert channels, reconnaissance, spoofing, denial of service/distributed denial of service attacks, backdoors, network address translation, IpSec, advanced evasion techniques, and switch operations.
+I found this material to be pretty intersting and much easier to follow than last weeks lectures.

 #### Network Security is Needed Because...